frunox/acodersquest-dev/src/posts/14_favicons-seo-linkedin.md

 ---
 postUid: postUid14
 postId: 14
-title: Favicons, SEO and How Your Site Looks on LinkedIn
+title: Favicons, SEO and How Your Site Looks in LinkedIn Posts
 slug: acq-favicons-seo-linkedin
 date: April 29, 2021
 author: john@acodersquest.com
 summary: When I announced my blog on LinkedIn, it didn't look so good.
-I needed to learn about favicons and SEO...
+I needed to learn about favicons, Open Graph and SEO...
 keywords: react blog seo favicon linkedin
 filename: 14_favicons-seo-linkedin.md
 imageUrl: []
 imageName: []
 ---

-When I created the post on LinkedIn to announce my blog, LinkedIn creates a preview with the site name, a bit of text, and an image (at least if you've set up your project properly).
+When I created the post on LinkedIn to announce my blog, I added the link and, LinkedIn created a preview with the site name, a bit of text, and an image (at least if you've set up your project properly).
 My preview didn't have an image, and the text shown beneath the title was "Web site created using create-react-app".
 In other words, it didn't look professional.
 I was able to find a [resource](https://kinsta.com/blog/linkedin-debugger/) that helped me improve the look.
 I also realized I needed a 'favicon' to individualize my site.

 ## What's a Favicon